 A dynamic Scottish left-back whose career was a tale of fierce loyalty, a famous cup run, and a late international bloom.

-Lee Wallace's football narrative is one of resilience and unexpected chapters.
-He emerged at Heart of Midlothian, becoming a mainstay and captain whose attacking runs from defence thrilled fans.
-His loyalty was tested during the club's financial crisis in 2012, where he stayed to help the team through administration, a decision that cemented his legendary status at Tynecastle.
-A move to Rangers followed, where he was a pivotal figure in their climb back through the Scottish divisions, though his time there ended in a period of exile before a reconciliation.
-Surprisingly, his finest international moment came later, when he was called up for Scotland's 2018 tour, earning several caps and scoring his first goal against Peru.
-His career, marked by both steadfast commitment and professional adversity, showcases the complex life of a modern footballer.
+Lee Wallace captained Heart of Midlothian and stayed with the club during its 2012 financial crisis, helping the team through administration.
+He then moved to Rangers, where he was a pivotal figure in their climb back through the Scottish divisions.
+His time at Rangers included a period of exile before a reconciliation.
+His finest international moment came later: he earned several caps for Scotland in 2018 and scored his first goal against Peru.
+His career was marked by both steadfast commitment and professional adversity, showcasing the complex life of a modern footballer.

 1981–1996